How do you know if you need a fundraising consultant? What services can a consultant offer?

 Fundraising consultants have the strategies to plan and execute an event that will help you raise funds and stay on budget.

-For instance, if you want to host a charity auction, which requires a lot of planning and funds to host, your consultant can help you find businesses that offer in-kind donations to auction off and event space.
+For instance, if you want to host a charity auction, which requires a lot of planning and funds to host, your consultant can help you find businesses that offer in-kind donations and event space.

 7. Create a donor stewardship plan.